oskarissimus/dca/README.md

 Dollar-cost averaging for xtb and zonda.
 Made with 🐍 Python and 🌐 Terraform on ☁️ GCP.

+## Cost
+I chose GCP because contrary to what you might think is actually cheaper.
+Paid resources are
+1. pubsub (cheap because small amount of messages)
+2. cloud function (cheap because small amount of executions)
+3. cloud scheduler (cheap because small amount of schedules) Basically as in the cloud you will be charged for usage.
+My use case was to buy some crypto 6 times a day and some other assets couple times a month.
+I paid something like 3 PLN per month so it was like very cheap.
+I did all this because of this. alternative was to have own vps running cron at all times. and even cheapest vps would be 10x more expensive.

 ## Setup

 If you know your way around Terraform and GCP, here is a quick guide to get you started.
 If you are new to Terraform, GCP, or both, please refer to the detailed guide below.